barbarer/HW4-Winter19/README.md

 - git clone URL (copy from github)
 - cd to the cloned directory

-# doing a commit
+# Doing a commit - save a version of your file
 - git add File.py  - add the named file to the staging area
 - git commit -m "message" - commit the change

-# doing a push to copy back to github
+# Doing a push to copy back to github
 - git push